 Heat stroke is a life-threatening condition that needs to be identified and treated as a matter of urgency.
 Animals cannot respond to elevations in temperature the way humans do.
 They also cannot sweat to reduce their body temperature, and instead rely on panting, which in high temperature and humidity becomes less efficient at dissipating heat.

 Signs of heat stress include excessive panting and salivation, vomiting and bloody diarrhoea.
 Pets may become restless, anxious and unsteady, and their gums may become bright red or bluish due to lack of oxygen.
 Seizures can also occur and pets can collapse.

 Any dog can be affected by heat stroke and at any age, however, older pets seem to be more susceptible.
 This is likely due to other predisposing conditions including heart disease, respiratory disease and obesity.
 Any breed can also be affected, however, brachycephalic breeds (those with squashed faces such as Pugs, English or French Bulldogs) are at higher risk due to their physical features.
 Pet owners of brachycephalic breeds should be extremely cautious during hot and humid conditions.

 The cost of treating heat stroke in dogs can vary substantially depending on how the dog presents, progression of the condition and any complications.
-The highest claim received by PetSure for heat stroke claim in dog is $2,350 and maximum claimed cost is $28,628.
+According to PetSure claims data 2022, the average cost for heat stroke claim in dog is $2,350 and maximum claimed cost is $28,628.